csc2430-master/Lab1-Starter/README.md

     ```
     // Produce a string of evaluation steps for simplifying an expression
     // For example:
     //      if “2+3*4-5”  is passed to this function, the string “2+3*4-5 = 2+12-5\n        = 14-5\n        = 9”
     //      would be returned
     // Parameters:
     //      expression - an arithmetic expression
     // Returns:
     //      a string consisting of the evaluation steps needed to simplify the expression
-    // Format Error: there should be no errors
+    // Possible Error Conditions:
+    //      If evaluating the expression causes division by zero, this function crash.
+    //      If evaluating the expression causes an oveflow, the results may not be reliable.
     ```

     You should include additional comments in your code to describe what you are doing.
 If it is hard to understand what a variable is for, add a comment after it.
 It possible, though, to put in too many comments, so be judicious and make sure you have time left to do well in your other classes when it comes to commenting.

 ## Submitting your code
-Your solution should be contained within a single C++ file, and it must be named “evalSteps.cpp”.
+Your solution should be contained within a single C++ file, and that file must be named “evalSteps.cpp”.

 Make sure you test your code thoroughly.
 We will run a series of tests on your function, and the strings you return must match character by character what is specified above.

-Your code needs to be submitted through GitHub Classroom, before the deadline you will need to push your last version of your program.
-As a good programming practice remember to commit frequently and to push every time you have a functioning version of your code.0
+Your code needs to be submitted through GitHub Classroom.
+You will need to push your last version of your program before the lab deadline.
+As a good programming practice remember to commit frequently and to push every time you have a functioning version of your code.

 ## Grading
 Correctness is essential.
-Make sure your solution builds as described above and correctly handles the test cases given in this lab.
+Make sure your solution builds as described above and correctly handles the test cases displayed in the screen shot.
 We will test on other input values as well.
 Your code must compile and should not have runtime errors (crash).

 Even if your solution operates correctly, points will be taken off for:
 - Not following the design described above